Fiber Optic, and

-Today, triax, or three-conductor video cable, is often used to meet extra video needs, instead of the coax (two-conductor) video cable shown above.
+Today, instead of the coax (two-conductor) video cable shown above, triax, or three-conductor video cable, is sometimes used to meet extra video needs.
 A cutaway version of triax is shown on the left.

 Two other types of coax-based connectors are shown below.
 On the left is a professional BNC video connector and on the right we see the popular RCA connectors, used in both audio and video.